 Understanding Your Bill

-We are committed to operating efficiently and controlling the costs that we can while still ensuring reliable service for you.
+We are committed to operating efficiently and controlling the costs that we can while still ensuring reliable service for our customers.

 Due Date and Amount Due